finbourne/lusid-sdk-python-preview/sdk/docs/ChartOfAccountsApi.md

 with lusid.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = lusid.ChartOfAccountsApi(api_client)
-    scope = 'scope_example' # str | The scope of the ChartOfAccounts.
+    scope = 'scope_example' # str | The scope of the Chart of Accounts.
-code = 'code_example' # str | The code of the ChartOfAccounts.
-Together with the scope this uniquely identifies the ChartOfAccounts. account_code = 'account_code_example' # str | The code of the Account. effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to retrieve the Account properties.
+code = 'code_example' # str | The code of the Chart of Accounts.
+Together with the scope this uniquely identifies the Chart of Accounts. account_code = 'account_code_example' # str | The code of the Account. effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to retrieve the Account properties.
 Defaults to the current LUSID system datetime if not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the Account definition.
 Defaults to returning the latest version of the Account definition if not specified. (optional)